Career Paths

 Beyond education, how can companies support women in tech and other STEM careers?
 In short, your company must consider strong advancement pipelines which focus on equal pay, inclusive policies and mentoring.
 Your company should also be flexible in supporting paid family leave and sick days.

 You can attract women to STEM roles by upping remote and hybrid opportunities.
 63% of women seek these opportunities.
-Paternal leave policies are essential to spreading the load for partners entering motherhood.
-You can also implement Returnships to help reincorporate women in the workforce at senior levels.
+Paternal leave policies are also essential to spreading the load for partners entering parenthood.
+A specific plan for “Returnships” is similarly helpful to reincorporate women in the workforce at senior levels.

-Ultimately, we must speak openly out diversity and remove the tabu.
+Ultimately, we must speak openly about diversity and remove the taboo.
 Women in tech will benefit from transparency.

 A survey by AAUW found that 7.84% of women in tech would be drawn to a company that speaks openly about diversity.
 This means women see employers’ commitment to fostering positive change.
 All of these initiatives will ultimately create a sense of belonging for women in tech and close the gender gap in STEM.